jullienl/HPE-COM-baremetal/readme.md

 ## Pre-requisites

+- An Ansible control node running Ansible:
+  - With an access to the internet to access the HPE GreenLake platform and to the management network where the servers to be provisioned reside.

+  - With a storage volume large enough to host a copy of the ISO files, and the temporary extraction of an ISO and the new generated ISO with the customized kickstart for each server being provisioned

+    > **Note**: 1TB+ is recommended if you plan to provision several servers in parallel.

+  - At the right date and time to support the various time-dependent playbook operations.

-- A web server with ISO images of the various operating systems to be provisioned.
+- A web server containing ISO images of the different operating systems to be provisioned.

+- A network location containing an installation source for each Linux version to be provisioned.

-  > To reduce the speed of creating customized ISO images, this projet uses RHEL Boot ISO images instead of DVD ISOs.
-The boot ISO does not contain any installable packages so it is necessary to have an installation source set defined by the variable `src_iso_url` in /vars/RHEL9.0_vars.yml.
-This network location stores a copy of the content of the DVD ISO image which contains the required repository and software packages  by the installation.
+  > To reduce the process of creating Red Hat (and community Enterprise Linux: CentOS, Alma Linux, Rocky Linux) customized ISO images, this projet uses BOOT ISO images (~700MB) instead of traditional DVD ISOs (~8GB).
+The BOOT ISO does not contain any installable packages.
+It is therefore necessary to set up an installation source that stores a copy of the DVD ISO image contents, so that the BOOT ISO image installer can access the software packages and start the installation.

+  > To learn how to prepare an installation source using HTTP/HTTPS, see [Creating an installation source using HTTP or HTTPS](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_a_standard_rhel_8_installation/prepare-installation-source_installing-rhel#creating-an-installation-source-on-http_prepare-installation-source)

+  > The installation source URL which points to the extracted contents of the DVD ISO image is defined by the variable `<OS>_repo_url` in /vars.

 - HPE Compute Ops Management API Client Credentials with the Compute Ops Management Administrator role.